Amalfi Coast suggested itineraries

 The Sentiero dei Dei, the Path of the gods, is the best known of the mountain paths, a route which offers spectacular views of the Amalfi Coast and owes its name to the numerous temples which, in the Roman era, were built here.
 Whilst walkers generally commence in Praiano, from where to reach the Colle Serra pass, Vettica Maggiore, situated between Amalfi and Positano, offers an excellent alternative starting point.

-During the walk, by way of a flight of steps immersed in the green, visitors reach the religious complex of San Domenico, comprised of the Church of Santa Maria and Dominican Convent.
-From here walkers, proceed in the direction of Nocelle (a fraction of Positano) and what many consider the most attractive stretch of the Sentiero degli Dei.
+From here, walkers proceed in the direction of Nocelle (a fraction of Positano) and what many consider the most attractive stretch of the Sentiero degli Dei.
 Here the path snakes through quiet pinewoods, past hidden caves and offers the most stunning views of the Amalfi Coast.
 From Nocelle, walkers can decide to return to Positano or Amalfi by bus or on foot.

 The Valle delle Ferriere walk is a nature lover's dream.
 Starting in Atrani, the path cuts through the medieval center of the town and enters the Dragone creek so as to reach the village of Pontone.
 From here walkers proceed towards the Valle delle Ferriere, one of Italy's most fascinating nature reserves.
 Here the abundance of streams, waterfalls, and the almost tropical microclimate, has resulted in lush vegetation and the ideal habitat for a great number of rare plants and small amphibians.